javierclb/tutorials/syzygy.md

 # Syzygy Tutorial

 The current syzygy setup can only be used by UBC Economics department students, faculty, and employees.
-Future versions of other syzggy setups, such as http://ubc.syzygy.ca  may support Julia, but do not currently.

 To login, use your CWL on https://vse.syzygy.ca/

+These notes supplment those at: http://intro.syzygy.ca/troubleshooting/ which mostly apply to the VSE setup.

 ## Terminal
 ### How do I open a terminal?